 — Mike Linder, Dinner Entertainment Coordinator, Tega Cay Vintage Club

 May 8, 2015 at 7:00 PM The Carolina Copy Cats wowed a packed audience with their production of Oh, What a Night of vintage music with comedy and dance numbers.
 The performance was held in Johnson Theatre at Winthrop University in Rock Hill, SC.

 The proceeds from this event allowed The Carolina Copy Cats to start a scholarship fund at Winthrop University in the amount of $1,500.
-One to two incoming York County freshmen pursuing a degree in Theatre or Dance will receive $500 each.
+Incoming York County freshmen pursuing a degree in Theatre or Dance will receive $500 each.

 The June McDuffee Scholarship is named after our founder.
 We were founded in 2007 through June’s article in the Fort Mill Times.
 Six people responded.
-Currently there are about 26 members that meet at the Center Stage Dance Academy on Gold Hill Road in Fort Mill.
+Currently there are about 20 members that meet at the Center Stage Dance Academy on Gold Hill Road in Fort Mill.
 In addition to the Winthrop scholarships, The Carolina Copy Cats gives an annual one or two $500 June McDuffee Scholarships to a Center Stage Dance Senior pursuing a college education.
 We were able to give two $1000 scholarships in 2019 & 2020.

 On May 4,2018 at 7:00 PM The Carolina Copy Cats presented Eleven Years of Fun at Johnson Theatre at Winthrop Uiversity in Rock Hill, SC.
 The proceeds of about $1000 was added to the June McDuffee Scholarship fund.